Swallow Craft-class patrol vessel

-Swallow Craft (65 Design) Class of Inshore Patrol Vessels are a series of watercraft built by South Korea's Kangnam/Swallow Craft, in Pusan for the Indian Coast Guard.
+Swallow Craft Class of Inshore Patrol Vessels are a series of watercraft built by South Korea's Kangnam/Swallow Craft, in Pusan for the Indian Coast Guard.

 Design

 The vessels in this series are 20 meters long with a beam of 4.8 meters.
 The hull of each vessel is made of Fiber reinforced plastic (FRP) and they are armed with a 7.62 mm MG.
 They are powered by two 12V71 TA GM Detroit diesel engines, which generate 840 bhp and drive two propellers.
-The Swallow Craft class vessels have a crew of 8 enlisted sailors and have a range 400 nmi at 20 knots.
+The Swallow Craft class vessels have a crew of 8 enlisted sailors and have a range 400 nmi at 20 knots.They are also called as the Type-65 Design.